wenbin-billy-zhao/MySQL-Challenges/README.md

 ## Type of Database
 MySQL is the primary database, however, the SQL syntax can be easily translated to other types of SQL based RDBMS.

 This is part of the coding boot camp project.
-For thos future student who got stuck on their works, please use this as a reference not copy and paste cheat.
+For those future students who got stuck on their works, please use this as a reference not copy and paste cheat.
 In fact, come up with your own solutions as there are many ways to reach to the same conclusion.